Zoo Empire: Marine Park Empire

 Marine Park Empire is a platinum edition of Zoo Empire released on September 22, 2005.
 Marine Park Empire includes major updates such as better AI, new interface, a major graphics update, and overall an easier-to-manage way of running one's empire.
 Marine Park Empire also introduces new marine animals, but still contains all animals from Zoo Empire.
 It has 60 animals, over 150 game structures, and 21 scenario scenes.

 Reception

 Zoo Empire

-Zoo Empire received "mixed" reviews according to the review aggregation website Metacritic.
+Zoo Empire received "mixed or average" reviews according to the review aggregation website Metacritic.